UWSocialComputing/NetWorked/README.md

 # Limp-Fish-code

-# Networking Assistant App
+# NetWorked: Networking Assistant App

 ## Overview
 Our app is designed to assist young professionals in building and managing their professional networks effectively.
 It facilitates tracking interactions, managing contacts, and leveraging AI to initiate conversations.

 ## Features
-- Contact Management: Add, update, and delete professional contacts.
+- Contact Management: Intentionally add professional contacts.
 - AI-Prompt Generator: Use ChatGPT to create conversation starters.
 - Task Management: Keep track of networking tasks and goals.
 - Notification System: Get reminded of important follow-ups.